 Bullying is when someone intentionally does or says something to hurt another person.
-This behaviour is often repetitive and deliberate.
-Bullying can take many forms such as:
+This behaviour is often repetitive and deliberate and can happen to both kids and adults.
+Bullying is wrong and can take many forms such as:

 - Physical Bullying – Hitting, slapping, shoving, tripping, spitting, throwing objects, blocking someone’s path; damaging, stealing or withholding someone’s property

 - Verbal Bullying – Insults, teasing, racism, threats, hurtful jokes

 - Social Bullying – Excluding someone from an activity or group, ignoring someone, talking about someone negatively behind their back, spreading rumours